enolive/pbt-in-real-life/slides.md

 <v-clicks>

 - filter like on lists
-- filter harder to read
+- complex filters hard to read
 - can starve on too many discarded samples

 </v-clicks>